ibramsterdam/torn-ranked-war-butler/README.md

 # RankedWarButler

-Torn Discord bot that assists in ranked wars.
+Torn Discord Bot that assists in ranked wars.
+\
 ![A Torn Discord bot that assists in ranked wars.](/AdmiralProfile.png)

 ## Installation